henryware/jvm-regex-benchmarks/README.md

 - all jars are comparable in size at 100 to 200 kB.

 All do Unicode and passed some sanity checks and properties tests of basic functionality.
 Most have extra features, but these vary quite a bit.

-Versions and last release date are in the [project file](project.scala)
+Versions and latest release date are in the [project file](project.scala)

 - **JavaUtil** version included in Java.
 Backtracking NFA.
 The standard.
-Superpower: it's good to be the standard.
+Superpower: it's the standard.

 - [**Brics Automaton**](https://www.brics.dk/automaton/) BSD license.
   DFA.
 Called *DkBrics* in the code and graphs.
-Superpower: support for intersection, inversion, enumeration, and other set operations
+Superpower: support for intersection, inversion, reversal, enumeration, and other set operations

 - [**MonqJFA**](https://codeberg.org/harald/monqjfa) GPL2
   license.
 DFA.
 I couldn't find this from Ivy/Maven but a jar is